hmziqrs/ruxlog-backend/docs/DEPLOY_STEPS.md

 	- Have GitHub Actions call that URL after pushing the image to trigger an immediate update instead of waiting for the poll interval.

 To trigger from Actions, add a repository secret `WATCHTOWER_WEBHOOK_URL` set to the HTTPS URL above; the workflow will curl it if present.

+For a step-by-step Watchtower setup guide, see `docs/WATCHTOWER_SETUP.md`.

 ### Optional: SSH-based deploy (legacy)